Students have three billing options for services and supplies provided at University Health Services:

 Pay Today for Confidential Billing

-The University Health Center accepts cash, Visa, and MasterCard for all clinical services.
-Students who opt to Pay Today will be given a 15% discount for eligible health center charges.
+University Health Services accepts cash, Visa, MasterCard, American Express, and Discover for all clinical services.
+Students who opt to Pay Today will be given a 15% discount for eligible health services charges.

 Paying for services at the time you receive them is the best way to maintain full confidentiality of your billing (no statement will be mailed out).